ZdenekVavricka/SAR-E-Forecasting_Stock_Availability/doc/Dokumentace.md

 ### API Endpoints

 - `GET /predict/{date}/{shopID}/{itemID}`: Returns the predicted stock level.
-- `PUT /upload`: Accepts a JSON list of `InventoryRecord` objects for bulk data ingestion.
+- `PUT /upload`: Accepts a JSON list of inventory records.

 ---

 ## Conclusion

-This PoC successfully demonstrates a deterministic approach to stock forecasting.
-By combining historical sales averages with context-aware triggers (holidays, events), the service provides actionable insights for retail inventory management without the overhead of machine learning models.
+This PoC demonstrates a deterministic approach to stock forecasting.
+By combining historical sales averages with context-aware triggers (holidays, events), the service provides insights for retail inventory management without the overhead of machine learning models.
 The choice of MongoDB ensures the system can handle the high-throughput requirements typical of retail data processing.